DMeville/Steamworks-P2P-Plus/README.md

 I wanted something slightly higher level than using the SendP2PPacket method in steamworks so I made this.
 Has a modular system to add new message types (along with how to serialize/deserialize each messsage and what to do with it when received).
 Is connection based.

-All the good stuff is in NetworkManager.cs
+All the good stuff is in NetworkManager.cs, methods called via Core.net or NetworkManager.instance

 Define your message type and signature somewhere.
 Ideally all in the same class.
 These message types are turned into ints and sent over the wire, so it's crucial every connected client has the same message type ordering.
 ```